-The Canadian science journalist and author Siobhan Roberts is the current “Journalist in Residence” at the Heidelberg Institute for Theoretical Studies (HITS), she arrived at the institute in mid-September.
+The Canadian science journalist and author Siobhan Roberts was the HITS “Journalist in Residence” 2020.
 Siobhan Roberts has worked as a freelance journalist with a focus on mathematics and science since 2001.
 She writes regularly for The New York Times “Science Times,” and has contributed to The New Yorker’s science and tech blog “Elements,” The Walrus, Quanta and The Guardian, among other publications.
 Moreover, she is the author of two biographies on mathematicians: “King of Infinite Space” on Donald Coxeter, and “Genius at Play” on John Horton Conway.
 She earned multiple awards for her work, among them the Euler Book Prize from Mathematical Association of America.

 The Heidelberg Institute for Theoretical Studies (HITS) was established in 2010 by the physicist and SAP co-founder Klaus Tschira (1940-2015) and the Klaus Tschira Foundation as a private, non-profit research institute.
 HITS conducts basic research in the natural sciences, mathematics and computer science, with a focus on the processing, structuring, and analyzing of large amounts of complex data and the development of computational methods and software.
 The research fields range from molecular biology to astrophysics.
 The shareholders of HITS are the HITS-Stiftung, which is a subsidiary of the Klaus Tschira Foundation, Heidelberg University and the Karlsruhe Institute of Technology (KIT).
 HITS also cooperates with other universities and research institutes and with industrial partners.
 The base funding of HITS is provided by the HITS Stiftung with funds received from the Klaus Tschira Foundation.
 The primary external funding agencies are the Federal Ministry of Education and Research (BMBF), the German Research Foundation (DFG), and the European Union.